 If you have a sapphire, you may be wondering: how much is my sapphire worth?
 Where can I sell my sapphire?
 In this article, we will answer some of the most common questions about sapphires and their value.
 In N...

-September Birthstone: SapphireSeptember 1, 2017 - Jewelry Articles
+September Birthstone: The SapphireSeptember 1, 2017 - Jewelry Articles

 Sapphires are found in many parts of the world, including China, Brazil, Australia and Africa to name a few.
 The best quality and most valuable sapphires typically hail from India’s Kashmir region, Burma and Sri Lanka.
-Known as the September birthstone, the name derives from the Greek word sappheiros which likely refers to another blue-colored stone called lapis lazuli.
+Known as the September birthstone, the name derives from the Greek word sappheiros.
+This likely refers to another blue-colored stone called lapis lazuli.

 As the birthstone of September, sapphires are said to bring peace, mental clarity and have calming properties.
 Throughout history, sapphires have been closely connected to mystical powers.
 They were believed to have the capacity to heal diseases and provide protection.

 Other qualities sapphires are said to have include: